kapouer/express-dom/README.md

 - view
   supports: url string, location, express view name, string starting with "<", buffer, stream.
+  Only used by helpers.

 - views (string or array)
   the root public dir(s) for the default helper plugin defaults to app.get('views')
+  Only used by helpers.

 - location
   whatwg url, will be used to set document location;